haileytapia/portfolio/domo/domo.md

 # Domo
 {: .no_toc }

-I created the following knowledge base articles for Domo, a cloud-based business intelligence platform.
+I created the following content for Domo, a cloud-based business intelligence platform.
 {: .fs-6 : .fw-300 }

 - TOC